 The gauge doesn’t matter other than the fact that a tighter gauge will make a slightly smaller blanket, and vice versa.

 How to Assemble and Read the Chart

 There are four separate chart files, which each needs to be printed and taped together to make one large chart.
 You will work from right to left and bottom to top, not counting the chain.
-Each chart is 65 stitches across and 70 rows tall, so when taped together the total chart is 130 stitches across and 140 rows tall.
+Each chart is 65 pixels (stitches) across and 70 up, so when taped together the total chart is 130 stitches across and 140 rows tall.